slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

   - RuntimeError from test isolation check MUST propagate (not be caught and swallowed) per [I25].
   - This ensures tests fail loudly when FFmpeg is started inappropriately, while allowing explicit opt-in.
 - [S19.13] **Supervisor start() completion guarantee**:
+  Supervisor.start() MUST synchronously transition to BOOTING before returning, regardless of ffmpeg exit timing.
 Upon return from `start()`, the supervisor state as observable via `get_state()` MUST be BOOTING (not RESTARTING and not FAILED), regardless of any asynchronous stderr/stdout events during initialization.
 Subsequent failure detection may transition the state away from BOOTING immediately after `start()` returns, but callers are guaranteed to see BOOTING at least once.
-- [S19.14] **Deferred failure handling during the initial STARTING window**:
+- [S19.14] **Deferred failure handling during STARTING and before BOOTING**:
-  - If any liveness or process failure is detected while `state == STARTING` during the initial `start()` call, failure handling MUST be queued or deferred.
+  - If ffmpeg exits during STARTING or before first-frame detection, failure handling MUST be deferred until after BOOTING state is set.
+  - Exit detection MUST NOT override BOOTING during STARTING.
+Failure must be queued/deferred until BOOTING has been observed.
   - `start()` MUST complete the transition to BOOTING first per [S19.13].
 After state has become BOOTING (and `start()` has returned), any deferred failures MUST be processed immediately, transitioning to RESTARTING or FAILED according to [S13].
-  - This deferral rule applies ONLY while `state == STARTING` in the initial startup.
+  - Once BOOTING is visible → normal restart rules apply.
+This deferral rule applies ONLY while `state == STARTING` in the initial startup.
 It MUST NOT be applied to the BOOTING state or to restart attempts.
 During BOOTING and all restarts, failures (including EOF, process_exit, and startup_timeout) MUST be handled immediately by [S13].
 - [S19.15] **Method boundary neutrality**: The startup sequence in [S19] specifies observable behavior, not internal method boundaries.
 Implementations MAY distribute these steps across `start()`, `_start_encoder_process()`, restart workers, or other helpers, provided that:
   - From the outside, the sequence of process spawn, initial silence write, non-blocking configuration, drain-thread startup, BOOTING state entry, and first-frame timing behaves as specified.
   - Tests MUST target the behavior (state transitions, timing, logging, restart semantics), not the presence of a specific private method or call graph.
   - This is important for keeping your "contract → tests → implementation" discipline while still allowing refactors (like moving thread start logic between `start()` and `_restart_worker`) without rewriting the contract every time.
+- [S19.16] **Drain thread ordering before initial PCM write**: The supervisor MUST attach stdout/stderr drain threads BEFORE writing initial PCM into stdin.
+Rationale: FFmpeg output buffers can deadlock or close early if no reader is attached, causing firmware-level shutdown.
+This requirement ensures that both stdout and stderr drain threads are running and actively reading from their respective pipes before any PCM data is written to stdin.
+The ordering MUST be: (1) Process spawned, (2) Stdout drain thread started, (3) Stderr drain thread started, (4) Initial silence frame written to stdin.
+This applies to both initial startup and restart sequences per [S13.8].

 ### 7.1 Operational Mode Integration (cross-referenced with ENCODER_OPERATION_MODES.md)